-The California Virtual Campus – Online Education Initiative (CVC-OEI) is a collaborative effort among California Community Colleges (CCCs) to ensure that significantly more students are able to complete their educational goals by increasing both access to and success in high-quality online courses.
+The California Virtual Campus (CVC) is a collaborative effort among California Community Colleges (CCCs) to ensure that significantly more students are able to complete their educational goals by increasing both access to and success in high-quality online courses.

-The CVC-OEI is sponsored by the Foothill-De Anza Community College District as the recipient of a grant disbursed by the California Community College Chancellor’s Office (CCCCO).
-Composed of high-quality online courses, resources for students, and technology, the CVC-OEI represents a comprehensive and collaborative program that leverages effective practices and technology to significantly increase the opportunity for higher education degree attainment in California.
+The CVC is sponsored by the Foothill-De Anza Community College District as the recipient of a grant disbursed by the California Community College Chancellor’s Office (CCCCO).
+Composed of high-quality online courses, resources for students, and technology, the CVC represents a comprehensive and collaborative program that leverages effective practices and technology to significantly increase the opportunity for higher education degree attainment in California.

-California community colleges may choose to participate in CVC-OEI activities by taking advantage of:
+California community colleges may choose to participate in CVC activities by taking advantage of:

-- Shared resources such as the OEI Course Design Rubric, online learner readiness tutorials and @ONE workshops OR
+- Shared resources such as the Online Course Design Rubric, online learner readiness tutorials and workshops OR

 - Shared resources and Canvas, the state’s common course management system OR

-- Shared resources, Canvas, and the OEI Consortium which includes the CVC Exchange.
+- Shared resources, Canvas, and the CVC Consortium which includes the CVC Exchange.